 If you have successfully completed the Bachelor of Architectural Design from RMIT University with a GPA of 2.5 out of 4.0 or above, you are guaranteed entry into Master of Architecture.
 You do not need to submit a selection task.

-- a personal statement outlining motivation for applying for the program (maximum one A4 sheet)
+- a personal statement outlining the motivation for applying for the program (maximum one A4 sheet).

 Please note: The link to submit the selection task will appear on the applicant dashboard after you have submitted your application.

 If you are short-listed, you will be invited to attend an interview in December.

 - Format: A3 or A4 size PDF document

 - Maximum file size: 10MB

 Your folio should include examples of your personal creative/design projects and concepts/ideas that lead to the final design piece.
 You may include any creative examples, including but not limited to:

 of personal creative/design projects as well as concepts/ideas that lead to the final design piece.

 The Bachelor of Architectural Design provides a pathway into this program and is also portable into professional programs in architecture with a similar structure agreement.